 Part 5 Implementation Strategy identifies projects and strategies and indicative timeframes to support the delivery of Placemaking infrastructure and projects for the PDA.
-Any Placemaking infrastructure that is not identified in the ICOP will be funded through alternative revenue sources i.e. rates or Government grants.
+Any Placemaking infrastructure that is not identified in the ICOP will be funded through alternative revenue sources.

-&lt;sup>34 Refer to the Townsville City Waterfront Priority Development Area Infrastructure Charges Offset Plan available at www.townsville.qld.gov.au.
+Refer to the Townsville City Waterfront Priority Development Area Infrastructure Charges Offset Plan available at www.townsville.qld.gov.au.

-This only includes local government and POTL infrastructure.
+This only includes local government and Port of Townsville Limited infrastructure.